-Fully admitted, degree-seeking applicants may be considered for a Graduate Assistantship, Graduate Incentive Scholars Award, Winthrop Graduate Scholarship or the Yu and Pai-Chih Bey Memorial Scholarship.
+Fully admitted, degree-seeking applicants may be considered for a Graduate Assistantship, Graduate Incentive Scholars Award, Winthrop Graduate Scholarship as well as a number of other scholarships.
+Fully admitted, degree-seeking students may also apply for the Children of Faculty and Staff Scholarship if their parent works for Winthrop University.